KTH/kursinfo-admin-web/README.md

 #### Use Cache for Kopps API and for kursinfo-web

-REDIS_URI used is to cache a response from kopps api because it is used as a start page for other microservices and will be used intensively by user while going from one sesrvice to another.
+REDIS_URI used is to cache a response from kopps api because it is used as a start page for other microservices and will be used intensively by user while going from one service to another.
+Though it should be avoided to cache kursinfo-api, or only for a short time.

 ### Related projects